Resend

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — mcp — within Infra & APIs.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Dust is currently shipping more aggressively (velocity 8.8 vs 6.3), with 0 editorial sparks in the last 30 days against 1.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
 Dust is currently shipping more aggressively (velocity 8.8 vs 6.3), with 0 editorial sparks in the last 30 days against 1.
 For your specific use case, the alternatives sections above list other Infra & APIs products to evaluate alongside.